Axion Clouds around Neutron Stars: Axion clouds

-At higher densities the back-reaction of the axion field becomes highly non-linear, and numerical simulations are likely required in order to understand whether the axion cloud can continue to grow.
-In order to remain conservative, in what follows we halt the growth of the cloud entirely when the axion density at the neutron star surface hits $\rho_{\rm max} \equiv {\rm Min}\left[\rho_{\rm br}, \, \rho_{\rm sat} \right]$.
+At higher densities the backreaction of the axion field becomes highly non-linear, and numerical simulations are likely required in order to understand whether the axion cloud can continue to grow.
+In order to remain conservative, in what follows we halt the growth of the cloud entirely when the axion density at the neutron star surface hits $\rho_{\rm max} \equiv {\rm Min}\left[\rho_{\rm br}, \, \rho_{\rm sat} \right]$\footnote{Given the large axion densities present in the gap, one may wonder whether axion production can be stimulated as \eg is the case in~\cite{Caputo:2018ljp,Caputo:2018vmy}.
+Using the formalism of~\cite{Caputo:2018vmy}, however, one can show that this does not occur; instead, large axion backgrounds eventually lead to absorption, driving the system to a state of equilibrium.}.
 Note that as the neutron star evolves we continue to enforce $\rho_a \leq \rho_{\rm max}(B_0, \Omega_{\rm NS})$.
-For the masses studied here, we find that $\rho_{\rm max}$ is almost always determined by the back-reaction density.
+For the masses studied here, we find that $\rho_{\rm max}$ is almost always determined by the backreaction density.